How are skin tests done?

 Skin scratch / scrape test

 A skin scratch test can be used if the results of the skin prick test are not clear.
-A small area of skin is removed and then the allergen is “rubbed” over the skin.
-This allows the substances to reach deeper layers of tissue than possible in the skin prick test, with the aim of achieving a stronger reaction.
+This involves removing a small area of skin and then "rubbing" the allergen over the skin.
+That way, the substances reach deeper layers of tissue than possible in the skin prick test, with the aim of provoking a stronger reaction.
 The skin scrape test is similar, but only the outermost layer of skin is removed.

-In these tests it is not possible to regulate exactly how much of the allergen enters the skin and tissue.
+In these tests, it’s not possible to regulate exactly how much of the allergen enters the skin and tissue.
 They are also more likely to cause non-allergic skin irritation than the skin prick test is.
 So this test is considered to be less reliable.

 Applying the allergen externally

 If your doctor thinks that your skin will react very strongly, the substance can simply be rubbed onto your forearm without breaking your skin.
-Compared to the skin prick test, it will take a little longer for the results to appear: If you have an allergy, the area of skin will turn red and bumpy after about 20 minutes.
+Compared to the skin prick test, it will take a little longer for the results to appear: If you have an allergy, a reaction will be visible after about 20 minutes.
+Light skin will then become red with swollen bumps (wheals).
+Wheals develop on dark skin, too, but the affected skin is darker in color rather than red.

 Patch test